 First Words: Where to Begin with Your Toddler

 When starting, focus on words relevant to your child's immediate environment.
 This makes language easier to understand.
-Start with core categories: nouns for daily people/things, then add action verbs.
-The vocabulary for english learning for toddlers should always connect to their immediate world.
+Start with core categories: nouns for daily people/things, then add action verbs. vocabulary for english learning for toddlers should always connect to their immediate world.
 Our guide, 100 most common English words for kids, provides a structured path for foundational vocabulary.

 Here are some themed groups to start with: